Torpedo boat: Motor torpedo craft

 The 114-ft. diesel-powered German E-boats were considerably larger than most British and American motor torpedo boats.

 Before World War I steam torpedo boats which were larger and more heavily armed than hitherto were being used.
 The new internal combustion engine generated much more power for a given weight and size than steam engines, and allowed the development of a new class of small and fast boats.
 These powerful engines could make use of planing hull designs and were capable of the much higher speed of 30 to 50 kn under appropriate sea conditions than displacement hulls.
 The boat could carry two to four torpedoes fired from simple fixed launchers and several machine guns.

 During the First World War, three junior officers of the Harwich Force suggested that small motor boats carrying a torpedo might be capable of travelling over the protective minefields and attacking ships of the Imperial German Navy at anchor in their bases.
 In 1915, the Admiralty produced a Staff Requirement requesting designs for a Coastal Motor Boat for service in the North Sea.
 These boats were expected to have a high speed, making use of the lightweight and powerful petrol engines then available.
 The speed of the boat when fully loaded was to be at least 30 kn and sufficient fuel was to be carried to give a considerable radius of action.

-They were to be armed in a variety of ways, with torpedoes, depth charges or for laying mines.
+They were to be armed in a variety of ways, with torpedoes, depth charges or for laying anti-ship mines.
 Secondary armament would have been provided by light machine guns, such as the Lewis gun.
 The CMBs were designed by Thornycroft, who had experience in small fast boats.
 Engines were not proper maritime internal combustion engines (as these were in short supply) but adapted aircraft engines from firms such as Sunbeam and Napier.
 A total of 39 such vessels were built.

 In 1917 Thornycroft produced an enlarged 60 ft overall version.
 This allowed a heavier payload, and now two torpedoes could be carried.
 A mixed warload of a single torpedo and four depth charges could also be carried, the depth charges released from individual cradles over the sides, rather than a stern ramp.
 Speeds from 35–41 kn were possible, depending on the various petrol engines fitted.
 At least two unexplained losses due to fires in port are thought to have been caused by a build-up of petrol vapour igniting.